 - In most cases, branchiomas are surgically removed during childhood.
 If you have a branchioma removed, your outlook is good.

 - If it’s not removed, a branchioma can become infected.
 It’s possible for this infection to spread to other parts of your body.

 Branchiomas are also called branchial cleft cysts.
-They are non-cancerous growths that usually form under the skin on the side of the neck.
-They may be located as high as the jawline or as low as the collarbone.
+They’re noncancerous growths that usually form under the skin on the side of your neck.
+They may be located as high as your jawline or as low as your collarbone.
 These oval-shaped masses are slightly moveable and begin developing in utero.

-Almost always, branchiomas are surgically removed.
-You will be given anesthesia for the procedure.
-You will also be asked to fast for at least eight hours before the operation begins.
+Most of the time, branchiomas are surgically removed.
+You’ll be given anesthesia for the procedure.
+You’ll also be asked to fast for at least eight hours before your operation begins.
 The surgery lasts from one to two hours.
-When it is over, the opening created to remove the cyst will be stitched closed.
+When it’s over, the opening created to remove your cyst will be stitched closed.